drewdeponte/andrewdeponte.com_jekyll/README.markdown

 To get things up and running you can follow the following steps:

 1. Clone the git repository
-2. `cd` into the cloned repository (this will trigger RVM to set ruby version and gemset via `.ruby-version` file)
+2. `cd` into the cloned repository (triggers RVM to set ruby version and gemset via `.ruby-version` file)
 3. `bundle`

 The above will install all the necessary tools in the proper Ruby version and